WISDEM/WOMBAT/docs/examples/examples_reference.md

 DOE.
 The results are displayed in
 [presentations section](presentations:fy20-doe) of the documentation.

+## Ongoing Analysis Work & Default Data Results Demonstration

+### `COWER_om_worflow.ipynb`

+This workflow example demonstrates the new (as of v0.13) default offshore wind data sets and the O&M portion of the NREL Cost of Wind Energy Review (COWER) analysis.
+The underlying data and example are kept up to date every year for this project, so the data will be updated annually (as of 2025).

 ## Explanations

 The following notebooks are aimed at demonstrating and explaining various functionality